tips, tricks and everything you need to know for the longest, cleanest burn

 Once you've reached this point, return your container to us or repurpose it yourself.
 Burning your candle further may cause damage to the container (ie: broken glass) or can scorch the surface the candle is on - NO bueno!

-CLEANLY EXTINGUISH YOUR CANDLE
+HOW TO CLEANLY EXTINGUISH YOUR CANDLE

 AND NOW you're officially a pro candle burner.
 High fives!

-Repurpose Your Candle Vessel
+How To Clean Out Your Candle Vessel

 FOR YOUR SAFETY: Never leave a burning candle unattended or within reach of flammable objects, children or pets.
 Do not burn for more than 4 hours at a time.
 Place your candle on a flat flame retardant and heat safe surface away from drafts.
 Don't touch or move the candle when lit as the container will be hot while burning.